shimaore/abrasive-ducks/backend/couchdb.coffee.md

           .delete _id: message.id, _rev: message.rev
           .catch -> yes

+Document changes

       changes = all_changes db
         .multicast()

-The following changeset for wandering-country-view/all
+Changeset for wandering-country-view/all

-      views_changes = changes_view all_map, changes
+      view_changes = changes_view all_map, changes
         .multicast()

+The backend return a function that can be provided to `backend_join`.

       (clients_sources,clients_sources_subscriptions) ->